w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="middle" %}

-Present ways to split large amounts of text into smaller pieces, such as by using headings and chapter marks to identify parts of the content and pages to split the content into logical units.
+Present ways to split large amounts of text into smaller pieces, such as by using headings, heading level ranks, and chapter marks to identify parts of the content and pages to split the content into logical units.

 Discuss mechanisms to supplement information presented only with text, such as use of icons and other visual cues.